statgen/colocus-ui-vue3/README.md

 - layer.encoding.y.axis.fontSize: affects the y-axis labels
 - layer.encoding.legend.labelFontSize: affects the legend labels
 - layer.mark.fontSize: affects the in-bar text in the plots

+### Customizing the spec
+These are the items in a spec that need to be altered from their values in the Observables notebook, or simply added.
+- data: { "name": "placeholder", "values": [] },
+- height: { "step": 22, },
+- width: "container",
+- y.axis.labelFontSize: 14
+- legend.labelFontSize: 12
+- mark.fontSize: 14